History of Australian cricket from 1918–19 to 1930: England 1920–21

 The Australian team was led by Warwick Armstrong in his first season as the captain of the Australian team.
 Other team members included Charlie Macartney, Herbie Collins, Warren Bardsley, Charles Kelleway, Jack Gregory, Johnny Taylor, Nip Pellew, Jack Ryder, Bert Oldfield, Ted McDonald and Arthur Mailey.

 The England touring party included Johnny Douglas (captain), Jack Russell, Jack Hobbs, "Young" Jack Hearne, Patsy Hendren, Frank Woolley, Wilfred Rhodes, Bill Hitch, Abe Waddington, Cec Parkin and Bert Strudwick.

-The tour was the first to include Test matches after the First World War and it was the first series ever in which one side won all the Test matches.
-This feat was not repeated until 2006–07.
+The tour was the first after the First World War to include Test matches, and it was the first Test series ever in which one side won all five matches.
+This feat was not repeated in an Ashes series until 2006–07.

 MCC 1922–23

 An English cricket team raised by Marylebone Cricket Club (MCC) toured Australia and New Zealand in the winter of 1922–23 season.
 Seven first-class matches were played in Australia versus New South Wales (twice), South Australia (twice), Victoria (twice) and Western Australia (once).

 The MCC team was captained by Archie MacLaren and included Tich Freeman, Freddie Calthorpe, Percy Chapman and Clement Gibson.